nmckenzie22/nmckenzie22.github.io/README.md

 ### Distributions of Education Level

-We plotted boxplots of associate and bachelor’s degree percentages.
-	•	Purpose: To understand how educational attainment is distributed across counties, which is foundational for correlating with income.
+We then plotted boxplots of associate and bachelor’s degree percentages in order to understand how educational attainment is distributed across counties, which is foundational for correlating with income.

 ![Education Level Distribution](images/education_level_boxplot.png)